Hoka One One Sky Toa

 See the Women's Hoka Sky Toa See the Men's Hoka Sky Toa

 Hoka One One has dabbled in hiking footwear in the past, but they truly jumped into the fray with their Sky lineup.
 Eager to test the boots against long-time favorites, we took the speed-focused Sky Toa into the Palisades Backcountry of eastern Idaho.
-All told, the lightweight build can’t match the protection and stability of a burlier backpacking boot, but we were nevertheless pleased by the shoe’s comfort, traction, and support on easy-to-moderate trails.
-Below we break down the Sky Toa’s comfort, weight, traction, stability and support, durability, sizing and fit, and more.
+All told, the lightweight build can’t match the protection and stability of a burlier backpacking boot, but we were still pleased by the shoe’s comfort, traction, and support on easy-to-moderate trails.
+Below we break down the Sky Toa’s overall performance.
 To see how it stacks up, see our article on the best hiking boots.

 Hoka One One is known for their max-cushioned, comfort-first running shoes, and the hiking-oriented Sky Toa carries the torch.
 Because of its lightweight build and emphasis on a responsive and flexible feel, the Sky Toa is notably less stiff and supportive than heavier backpacking boots (like the Scarpa Zodiac Plus GTX, for example).
 However, the result is an ultra-comfortable and supremely plush hiker straight out of the box.
 I wore the Sky Toa for the first time on an overnight backpacking trip in the backcountry of eastern Idaho and didn’t experience any blisters, hotspots, or soreness in general—high praise for a new shoe.